 - Served by AirOrangeX, the University’s wireless network

 Each residence hall uses an I.D. card swipe access system and is always locked.
 Only resident students and guests are allowed to enter the residence halls.
-Other safety features include main entrance staffing at hall desks during the day and evening hours, student security aides at main entrance doors overnight, and audible alarms at secondary exits that are locked at all times.
+Other safety features include Residential Community Security Officers at each main entrance 24 hours a day, seven days a week, and audible alarms at secondary exits that are locked at all times.
 Every residence hall is equipped with fire suppression sprinkler systems and smoke detectors in each student room and in all other areas of the facility.